tsaiDavid/portfolio/README.md

 ## Releasing to Production

-Production has Devtools, logging and hot reloading middleware removed and the scripts/css compressed.
+Production creates a `bundle.js` and `main.css` - these contain the scripts and stylesheets used throughout the application.
+Using Babel 6 throughout the project allows for easy usage of ES6/ES7 syntax and lazy loading of stylesheets, if so desired.

 In the project's directory, run the following commands: